Free: Healthy 5-Ingredient Meals EbookGet It Now

 If you already have the grill turned on, save time and serve this grilled broccoli recipe with a grilled main dish:

-- Beef – Make the best burgers for an easy option, or grill steak for an upgrade.
+- Beef – Make the best burgers for an easy option, or grill steak or tri tip for an upgrade.

 - Chicken – The simplest choices are grilled chicken legs or grilled chicken thighs, but you can also capture even more summer flavors with bruschetta chicken or chicken kabobs.